-- 1. Press MODE to the desired screen then press MODE and SET button simultaneously for 6 seconds to reset the data from stored values to zero.
-Each function must be reset individually. - 2.
-ODO, Clock and TT data cannot be reset.
+- Press MODE to the desired screen then press MODE and SET button simultaneously for 6seconds to reset the data from stored values to zero.
+Each are reset individually, including TRIP A, TRIP B, RT, AVG SPEED, MAX SPEED and MAX RPM. - ODO, Clock and TT data cannot be reset.